armanvhdev/TodoListAPI/README.md

 4.Start the server: `npm start` or `npm run dev`

-5.Enter `http://localhost:3000` into yourn browser bar
+5.Enter `http://localhost:3000` into your browser bar

 ## Tech Stack